FOLLOW US

 Doing Business in Switzerland

 Businesspeople are expected to wear suits.
 Punctuality is important and business cards are essential when visiting firms.
-During meetings, humor is considered inappropriate and does not cross cultural barriers easily.
+During meetings, humour is considered inappropriate and does not cross cultural barriers easily.
 Business relationships and negotiations tend to develop slowly and visitors should adopt the local pace.
 A little introductory chitchat is usually expected but overly personal topics are best avoided.

 Office Hours